PrepMarquis/novela-hugo-starter/content/post/tales-from-internship-hunting.md

 **Know when it pays to be genuine**

-Yep! be yourself!
+Yep! just be yourself in job interviews!
 Well, not everytime.

 **Case of nepotism**